 There are also special provisions for employees who sustain permanent injuries, disfigurements, or amputations.
 If an employee dies from a workplace injury, his or her dependents will receive a maximum of $575 per week.
 A widowed spouse without children may only receive a maximum of $230,000.
 It’s also important to note that workers’ compensation benefits may affect Social Security benefits.

 Many workplace injury cases involve third-party liability.
-Third-party liability occurs when a negligent third party (any entity that is not the employer) causes bodily injury to a worker.
+Third-party liability occurs when a negligent third party (any entity that is not the employer) causes bodily injury to a worker in Georgia.
 Construction accidents commonly involve third-party liability, as there are many entities present on all construction sites.
 Other workers, subcontractors, cleaning crews, nearby drivers, and pedestrians walking through the site may all end up with third-party liability for a worker’s injuries.
 At Butler Wooten & Peak LLP we can help you with these types of claims in Georgia.

 The rules of Georgia’s workers’ compensation system state that once an employee files for this type of coverage, he or she gives up the right to file a personal injury claim against the employer.
 It does not, however, bar recovery from third parties.
 If an individual or entity that is not the employer caused the workplace accident, the employee could seek recovery through the workers’ compensation program as well as a personal injury claim.
 Examples of third parties who may be liable for workplace accidents include:

 It is worthwhile to consider filing a third-party claim on top of workers’ compensation, as this can result in greater compensation awards for your damages.
 You could not only recover for your medical expenses and lost wages through workers’ comp, but also for your physical pain, emotional suffering, lost capacity to earn, and lost quality of life, with a personal injury claim.
 You must, however, prove the third party’s fault, wrongful act, or omission to win a settlement or verdict in a PI claim.